-The aim of Forest School is to encourage and inspire children through positive outdoor experiences.
-Children are given the opportunity to play and explore freely and creatively with the outdoor elements of earth, water, air and, with adult supervision, fire.
+We are very fortunate to have our own Forest School in the Blackdowns.
+This site is the backdrop for our children to be inspired.
+Children have the opportunity to play and explore freely and creatively with the outdoor elements of earth, water, air and, with adult supervision, fire.
 They become aware of the changing seasons, the effects of weather, animals and plants in their varying habitats and the beauty and wonder of nature.
-They understand teamwork in action.

-Children are also gradually introduced to using tools such as potato peelers, hack saws, knives and bow saws.
+Children are gradually introduced to using tools such as potato peelers, hack saws, knives and bow saws.
 They use these tools with adult supervision to create a range of things such as flag posts, whistles and wooden bead necklaces.
 An important part of each session is snack time when the children sit around the camp fire discussing what they have been doing, whilst drinking hot chocolate and having a biscuit, or two!
-It makes fascinating listening.